d-tomerini/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/cp.rst

 Description
 -----------
-Use the plugin to support inputs of Quantum Espresso cp.x executable.
+Use the plugin to support inputs of Quantum ESPRESSO cp.x executable.
 Note that most of the options are the same of the pw.x plugin, so refer to :doc:`that page <pw>` for more details.